sathvik044/Geographic-Information-RAG-with-Spatial-Queries/deploy_instructions.md

 If you encounter issues:
 1. Check the deployment logs
-2. Verify all dependencies are in `requirements.txt`
-3. Ensure `app.py` is the main file
+2. Try the fallback app (`app-fallback.py`)
+3. Use simplified requirements (`requirements-cloud.txt`)
+4. Consider Hugging Face Spaces as alternative
-4. Test locally first with `streamlit run app.py`
+5. Test locally first with `streamlit run app.py`

 ---